RichardScottOZ/mineral-exploration-machine-learning/README.md

 - Eventually will separate out into things that have data packages or not like NSW Zone studies.
 - However, if interested in an area you can often georeference a picture if nothing else as a rough guide.
 - Generally these are not reproducible - a few like the NSW prospectivity zone studies and NWQMP are with some work.
-- Occasional paper here may be listed above
+- The occasional paper in this section may be listed above

 ## New to File
 ### General